DAV9854/Fort.js/README.md

 ```

 Think the progress bar speed is too slow or too fast?
 No worries.
-In the stylesheet just change the speed to your desired liking.
+In `fort.min.css` just change the speed to your desired liking.
 ```css
 transition: all 1s;
 ```
-Additionally if you prefer the bottom rather the top, just change `top: 0;` to `bottom: 0;` in the stylesheet.
+Additionally if you prefer the bottom rather than the top, just change `top: 0;` to `bottom: 0;` in `fort.min.css`.

 Want to change the height?
 Open the stylesheet and change `height: 4px;` to your liking.